Get App

 Ivins also provides access to Snow Canyon State Park, a popular destination for outdoor enthusiasts.
 The park's stunning red rock formations and hiking trails attract visitors from all over.
 If you're looking for a place that offers a unique desert living experience with easy access to outdoor activities, Ivins might be the perfect fit for you.

-4. Hurricane: A Gateway to Zion
+4. Hurricane: Gateway to Zion

 Hurricane, located about 30 minutes from St. George, offers a more isolated and serene living experience.
 The city is closer to Zion National Park, making it an ideal location for nature lovers and outdoor enthusiasts.
 Hurricane has everything you need, including a shopping corridor along State Street with major stores like Walmart and Ace Hardware.